cmacfie/PicFlip-ExtensionQlik/README.md

 This is a sleek and easy to use visualization extension for applications where you need to display images!
 Use it to make your presentation more fun, your data more understandable or your application more beautiful!

-As of right now, the extension only supports Google Chrome.
-Other browsers to be added shortly.
+The extension only supports Google Chrome.

 ![Alt text](./screenshots/Display1.gif?raw=true "Displaying normal usage")